Azure-Samples/media-services-v3-dotnet/README.md

 When using VS Code, select the project you wish to Launch in the Debugger console (Ctrl-shift-D).

-There is a separate solution file provided for the [HighAvailabilityEncodingStreaming](/HighAvailabilityEncodingStreaming/Readme.md) sample.
-Please switch to this solution, or open it in a new Visual Studio instance.

 ## Contents

 | Folder | Description |